Globaldots/s3-trigger-purge-cdn/README.md

-s3-trigger-purge-edgecast
+s3-trigger-purge-cdn
 ==========
-The Edgecast CDN requires an origin server, which can be a S3 bucket. s3-trigger-purge-edgecast is a python script that runs as a Lambda function, and is triggered by file uploads to the bucket.
-Once triggered, the Lambda function will attempt to purge the old file from the Edgecast cache.
+A CDN requires an origin server, which can be a S3 bucket. s3-trigger-purge-cdn are python scripts that run as a Lambda function, and are triggered by file uploads to the bucket.
+Once triggered, the Lambda function will attempt to purge the old file from the CDN cache.
+Currently supported:
+- Edgecast
+- Akamai

 Features:
 - *Python based*: Easy to set up and maintain